 1. Blackwater River State Forest

-Hike the northernmost section of the Florida National Scenic Trail just a few miles away from its connection point to the Alabama Hiking Trail.
+Hike the northernmost section of the Florida National Scenic Trail in Blackwater River State Forest, just a few miles away from its connection point to the Alabama Hiking Trail.
 Massive red clay bluffs along Juniper Creek provide one of the grandest views found anywhere on the entire Florida Trail.
 The scenery is spectacular as the path follows along the Blackwater River and its smaller tributaries.

 2. Santa Rosa Island Beach Hike

 Take a walk back in time at the Florida National Scenic Trail’s northern terminus, located at historic Fort Pickens, which was built in 1834 to defend Pensacola Bay.
-You’ll hike along the Gulf Islands National Seashore and it is the only section of any National Scenic Trail that follows an ocean beach.
+You’ll hike along the Gulf Islands National Seashore, the only section of any National Scenic Trail that follows an ocean beach.
 Bring plenty of water and sunscreen!